steltner/fluentpdo/readme.md

 ***Note**: INSERT, UPDATE and DELETE queries will only run after you call `->execute()`*

-Full documentation can be found on the [FluentPDO homepage](http://envms.github.io/fluentpdo/)
+Full documentation can be found on the [FluentPDO homepage](http://envms.github.io/fluentpdo/) but is partly no longer compatible anymore!

 ## License